blyal/stateless-flutter-demo/README.md

 # Stateless Flutter Demo

-A Flutter project.
+A simple Flutter project.

 ## This Project

-This project was a starting point for a Flutter application that has since been amended as part of a coding assignment.
+This project is a starting point for a Flutter application that has been amended as part of a coding assignment.

 ## Flutter Resources